London Buses route 242

 London Buses route 242 is a Transport for London contracted bus route in London, England.
-Running between Homerton University Hospital and Aldgate bus station, it is operated by Stagecoach London subsidiary East London.
+Running between Aldgate bus station and Homerton University Hospital, it is operated by Stagecoach London subsidiary East London.

 In December 1998, it became the first double-decker route in London to solely use low-floor buses.
 The route re-uses the number of the historic route 242 that ran between Chingford station and Potters Bar via Waltham Abbey and Cheshunt.